51Degrees/specifications/pipeline-specification/features/exception-handling.md

 following requests to a cloud service.
-MUST be populated with details relevant to the failure (For example, when a 429 error occurs, include the value of the 'Retry-After' header in the exception message so that the user can act on it)
+MUST be populated with details relevant to the failure (For example, when a 429 error occurs, include the value of the 'Retry-After' header in the exception message so that the user can act on it).
+The underlying exceptions should be passed as part of it.
+F.e. if there was an error parsing a JSON response from the server - that exception should be added into `CloudRequestException` and passed outwards for either logging or handling.